miamvmian/SciML/InverseThermometry/README.md

 ## Acknowledgments

-This implementation was developed as part of a scientific machine learning course project at Skotlech, combining classical numerical methods with modern automatic differentiation frameworks.
+This implementation was developed as part of a scientific machine learning course project at Skoltech, combining classical numerical methods with modern automatic differentiation frameworks.

 ---